Importing and exporting products

 If you are uploading a product that has variants, then enter all the fields (as described above) for the product on the first line along with the URL for the first image.
 On the following lines, enter the handle.
 Then, skip the Title, Body (HTML), Vendor, and Tags.
 Fill out the rest of the variants details and each image URL.

 Once you've added all your products and images, save your CSV file in UTF-8 format using LF-style linefeeds.
 If you are not familiar with encodings, please see your spreadsheet or text editor program's documentation.

 To view an example CSV file, click Import on the Products page and click the sample CSV template link.

 Prepare your images

 A CSV file can only contain text.
-So you'll need to ensure all product images are on an existing website.
+So you'll need to make sure all product images are on an existing website.
 Those image URLs will only be used during the CSV importing process (in other words, you can delete them when your import is done).

-If the files are on your computer only, you must upload them to your Shopify store or another image hosting service in order to link to their URL.
+If the files are on your computer only, you must upload them to your Shopify store or another image hosting service to link to their URL.